browserengineering/book/book/accessibility.md

 sentence or phrase is particularly complex, they may want the screen-reader to re-read it.

-You see an example[^imagine] of screen-reader navigation in this talk, specifically the segment from 2:36--3:54:[^whole-talk]
+You can see an example[^imagine] of screen-reader navigation in this talk, specifically the segment from 2:36--3:54:[^whole-talk]

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/qi0tY60Hd6M?start=159" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 [^whole-talk]: The whole talk is recommended; it has great examples of
     using accessibility technology.

-[^fast]: Though though many people who rely on screen-readers learn to
+[^fast]: Though many people who rely on screen-readers learn to listen
-    listen to *much* faster speech, it's still a less informationally dense medium than vision.
+    to *much* faster speech, it's still a less informationally dense medium than vision.

 [^imagine] I encourage you to test out your operating system's
     built-in screen reader to get a feel for what screen-reader